 Two letters of recommendation

 You must submit at least two letters of recommendation to apply to the program.
-At least one of these letters must be from a currently licensed U.S. physical therapist.
+As a result of COVID-19, at least one letter of recommendation from a currently licensed U.S. physical therapist is recommended, but not required.

-Each applicant must complete a minimum of 50 hours observing a licensed physical therapist.
-This observation may be in any setting, and may be paid or unpaid.
+As a result of COVID-19, a minimum of 50 verified observation hours with a licensed physical therapist is recommended, but not required.
+Applicants are encouraged to complete as many observation hours as possible.
+Observation may be in any setting, and may be paid or unpaid.

 If you still have general questions about the program, or want to see how our compares to other doctor of physical therapy programs, please reach out to us by email or call us at 704-233-8358.
 Have questions about admissions?
 Call Ms. Natalie Clark at 704-233-8674.